Designed in Canva

 The processes in a Supply Chain are usually divided into a series of cycles, each performed in the interface between two interrelated successive stages of a Supply Chain.
-Sub-processes in each Supply Chain Process Cycle I.e., each cycle comprises six sub-processes, supplier stage markets a product, buyer stage places order, supplier stage receives order, supplier stage supplies order, buyer stage receives supply, buyer returns reverse flows to a supplier or the third party.
+Sub-processes in each Supply Chain Process Cycle I.e., each cycle comprises six sub-processes, supplier stage markets a product, the buyer stage places an order, the supplier stage receives the order, the supplier stage supplies the order, the buyer stage receives the supply, the buyer returns reverse flows to a supplier or the third party.

 Different stages and parties

 Supply Chain comprises all parties.
-Who are involved directly or indirectly, while fulfill customer demand.
-Not only manufacturers and suppliers, but also transporters, retailers, warehouses and customers themselves are included in the supply chain.
-A typical Supply Chain includes a variety of stages including customers, retailers, distributors, manufacturers, component suppliers.
-Each stage of a supply chain is connected through the flow of product, information and funds.
-Depending on the transaction the sub-processes can be applied to the appropriate cycle, for example, customer buying online from Amazon: customer order cycle and Amazon ordering books from distributor.
+Who is involved directly or indirectly, while fulfilling customer demand?
+Not only manufacturers and suppliers, but also transporters, retailers, warehouses, and customers themselves are included in the supply chain.
+A typical Supply Chain includes a variety of stages including customers, retailers, distributors, manufacturers, and component suppliers.
+Each stage of a supply chain is connected through the flow of products, information and funds.
+Depending on the transaction the sub-processes can be applied to the appropriate cycle, for example, customers buying online from Amazon: customer order cycle and Amazon ordering books from the distributor.

-Cycle View of Supply Chain is useful to make operational decisions as role of each member of Supply Chain is defined.
-Usually Member of Supply Chain Processes are: Customer, Retailer, Distributor, Manufacturer & Supplier.
-In supply chain management (SCM), the management of the flow of goods and services, involves the movement and storage of raw materials, of work-in-process inventory, and of finished goods from the point of inception to the point of consumption.
+Cycle View of the Supply Chain is useful to make operational decisions as the role of each member of the Supply Chain is defined.
+Usually, members of Supply Chain Processes are Customers, Retailers, Distributors, Manufacturers & Suppliers.
+In supply chain management (SCM), the management of the flow of goods and services, involves the movement and storage of raw materials, work-in-process inventory, and finished goods from the point of inception to the point of consumption.

-Customer arrives at location of choice to make a buying decision.
-The Supply Chain’s goal is to convert customer arrival into customer order.
-Clients who habitually return to a seller develop customs that allow for regular, sustained commerce that allows the seller to develop statistical models to optimize production processes and supply chains that changes the location or formalizes the changes of ownership or entitlement transactions.
+The customer arrives at the location of choice to make a buying decision.
+The Supply Chain’s goal is to convert customer arrival into customer orders.
+Clients who habitually return to a seller develop customs that allow for regular, sustained commerce that allows the seller to develop statistical models to optimize production processes and supply chains that change the location or formalizes the changes of ownership or entitlement transactions.

-Retailer is informed what products they are buying.
-The goal is to ensure order entry quickly and well communicated among all other processes.
-In supply chain management (SCM), the management of the flow of goods and services involves the social movement and storage of raw materials, of work-in-process inventory, and of finished goods from the point of inception to the point of consumption.
+The retailer is informed of what products they are buying.
+The goal is to ensure order entry is quickly and well communicated among all other processes.
+In supply chain management (SCM), the management of the flow of goods and services involves the social movement and storage of raw materials, work-in-process inventory, and finished goods from the point of inception to the point of consumption.

-There are some distribution channels which enhance the Supply Chain network as a whole to reach the product to the customer.
-In a supply chain, distribution is fundamentally concerned with ensuring that products reach target customers in the most direct and cost efficient manner.
+There are some distribution channels that enhance the Supply Chain network as a whole to reach the product to the customer.
+In a supply chain, distribution is fundamentally concerned with ensuring that products reach target customers in the most direct and cost-efficient manner.
 In the case of services, distribution is principally concerned with access.
-Although distribution, as a concept, is relatively simple, in practice distribution management may involve a diverse range of activities and disciplines including: detailed logistics, transportation, warehousing, storage, inventory management.
+Although distribution, as a concept, is relatively simple, in practice distribution management may involve a diverse range of activities and disciplines including detailed logistics, transportation, warehousing, storage, and inventory management.

 A Supplier in a Supply Chain is an enterprise that contributes goods or services in a Supply Chain Cycle.
-Usually they manufacture a stock item, which is supplied to the next link of the Supply Chain, which contributes to enhance a value of the supply Chain.
+Usually, they manufacture a stock item, which is supplied to the next link of the Supply Chain, which contributes to enhancing the value of the Supply chain.
 A supplier supplies goods and services to another organization.
-This entity is part of the supply chain of a business, which may provide the bulk of the value contained within its products.
+This entity is part of the supply chain of a business, that may provide the bulk of the value contained within its products.
 A supplier is usually a manufacturer or a distributor.

-Cycle view of supply chain while using ecommerce technology
+Cycle view of the supply chain while using eCommerce technology

 The concepts of SCM and EC appear to be complementary and have shared and